lsst-dm/dmtn-149/index.rst

 ================

-A simulator will help groups who are developing community brokers which republish Rubin's alert stream.
+A simulator will help groups who are developing community brokers which receive Rubin's alert stream.
 It will provide a realistic benchmark for the load they should expect to receive, and will act as a harness for them to run tests.